Heaven Burns Red

-Heaven Burns Red (ヘブンバーンズレッド, Hebun Bānzu Reddo) (stylized in block capitals) is a free-to-play mobile action game co-developed by WFS, inc. and Key.
-It was released on February 10, 2022 for iOS and Android in Japan.
+Heaven Burns Red (ヘブンバーンズレッド, Hebun Bānzu Reddo) (stylized in block capitals) is a free-to-play mobile role-playing video game co-developed by WFS, Inc. and Key.
+It was released on February 10, 2022, for iOS and Android in Japan, and worldwide in 15 November 2024.
 It is Jun Maeda's first completely new game in 15 years as main scenario writer since Little Busters!
 (2007).
-A version for Windows is available on Steam.
+A version for Windows is available on Steam, as well as a separate client for the global version.

 Gameplay

-The player takes the point of view of Ruka Kayamori, a former vocalist and guitarist for now-disbanded legendary band "She is Legend".
+The player takes the point of view of Ruka Kayamori, a former vocalist and guitarist for now-disbanded legendary band "She Is Legend".
 The game has a day-to-day system in which the player starts as newly enrolled Ruka Kayamori, meeting new characters as the story progresses.
 Monthly events take place within the game in the form of side stories, told from other characters' perspectives.

-Heaven Burns Red is a turn-based role playing game in which the player can assemble a team of 6 out of 48 available girls and fight against extraterrestrial beings known as Cancer.
-During their turn, the player can choose 3 characters from the party to perform an action (attack, heal, etc).
+Heaven Burns Red is a turn-based role playing game in which the player can assemble a team of six out of 48 available girls and fight against extraterrestrial beings known as Cancer.
+During their turn, the player can choose three characters from the party to perform an action (attack, heal, etc.).
 Both characters and Cancer are equipped with Deflectors (DF) which work as a shield and can also be healed; characters HP cannot be healed if their DF breaks and will be left vulnerable, though some characters have the skill to heal a broken DF.
 The game's story is told in a visual novel style, fully voiced.
 There is also a "Sixth Sense Mode".